jjcazel/JS_Project_Danceability/README.md

 * Be able to log into a personal Spotify account
 * Be able to communicate with Spotify API to render danceability factor of any song in their library
 * Style with visuals that are appriate for each song and mood
-* Use D3 to diplay the dancebility of one or multiple songs or a whole list of songs
+* Use D3 to display the dancebility of one or multiple songs or a whole list of songs

 Development Timeline
 `Day 1`
-Get familiar with Spotify API and D# library and how I will implement them in my project Complete project skeleton
+Get familiar with Spotify API and D3 library and how I will implement them in my project Complete project skeleton
 Start CSS